-A couple of nights ago I took a page out of Butter’s recipe book, adulterating it of course (because few and far between are the occasions that I actually follow a recipe), and used some “whitetop broccoli” I harvested recently from Fort Collins in a simple preparation—steamed for approximately 8 minutes and served atop refried, leftover rice with oil and salt and one egg scrambled in with it.
+A couple of nights ago I took a page out of Butter’s book and used some “whitetop broccoli” I harvested recently from Fort Collins in a simple preparation—steamed for approximately 8 minutes and served atop refried rice with oil, soy, salt and an egg scrambled in with it.

 Gregg’s take was that the whitetop faux broccoli is somewhat like broccoli in texture, but with some of the bite of Brussels sprouts.
-A broccoli lover, he was quite keen on using the whitetop flower bud clusters as a substitute, as evidenced by his repeated utterances of: “I just can’t believe that whitetop broccoli.
+A broccoli fan through and through, he kept uttering: “I just can’t believe that whitetop broccoli.
 I just can’t believe it.”

-To Cattail’s caution I’ll add that whitetop is often targeted for herbicide spraying, so it should be collected where that’s unlikely to happen, and obviously where plants are not deformed and curled inward upon themselves as if being tortured (poor things), which is what they can look like when sprayed.
+One thing to note is that whitetop is often targeted for herbicide spraying, so it should be collected where that’s unlikely to happen, and obviously where plants are not deformed and curled inward upon themselves as if being tortured (poor things), which is what they look like when sprayed.

 Whitetop & Oyster Mushrooms Quiche

-Next, I took the whitetop-as-broccoli experiment to something fancier—a bastardization of a Broccoli Quiche recipe from The Joy of Cooking.
-I used whitetop for broccoli, milk in place of cream, Parmesan cheese instead of Gruyere, and added fresh oyster mushrooms that we harvested outside of Fort Collins recently.
-(For those I used the tougher parts of the mushroom stems so we could save the soft, gilled caps for another recipe.)
-Here’s how to replicate it:
+Next, I took the whitetop-as-broccoli experiment to something fancier—a twist on a broccoli quiche recipe from The Joy of Cooking.
+I used whitetop for broccoli, milk in place of cream, Parmesan cheese instead of Gruyere, and added fresh oyster mushrooms, using the tougher parts of the mushroom stems so we could save the soft, gilled caps for another recipe.
+To replicate it:

 ½ – 1 cup oyster mushrooms, sliced thin